Fiaz10/academic-kickstart/content/authors/admin/_index.md

 ---

 I'm Fiaz, a senior Computer Engineering student at The University of Texas at Dallas (UTD).
 I'm currently an undergraduate research assistant at the Quantitative BioImaging Laboratory, where I work under Prof. Baowei Fei.
-My current research interests include computer aided diagnostics using Deep Learning, image-guided intrvention, and surgical robots.
+My research interests include computer aided diagnostics using deep learning, image-guided intrvention, and designing medical devices.
 Previously, I have worked under Prof. Robert Gregg at the Locomotor Control Systems Laboratory where I worked on projects involving advanced prosthesis and exoskeletons.

 Besides my academic and research work, I am passionate about leadership and community service.
 I am currently serving as the president of IEEE UT Dallas Student Branch, the largest engineering organization on campus.
 I am also the Student Representative for IEEE Region 5 where I represent 90 student branches in 12 southwestern states.